 If you have any questions about focal point composition, let us know in the comments.

-Also, we love good news, so if our focal point tips have helped you to understand how to use focal points in composition, share that too.
+Also, I love good news, so if my photography tips have helped you, share that too.

 2 thoughts on “Secrets of great focal point composition in photography”